ShawnDriscoll/PyTravCalc/README.rst

 Not Using Python?
 -----------------

-You can always run the .EXE version for Windows 10 if you don't have the Python language installed.
+You can always run the .EXE version for Windows 10 or 11 if you don't have the Python language installed.

 .. |ss| raw:: html